JNRowe/jnrowe.github.io/articles/tips/Kick_me_birthday_reminders.rst

 .. image:: /.static/2009-09-26-remind_screenshot.png
    :alt: shell login screenshot

-You could trigger a rebuild in your ``~/.bashrc`` before you call ``rem`` to see the reminders, so they are always up to date at login.
-Or, you could be like me and have a post commit hook for git_ to manage this...  because you are keeping your home directory version controlled as a sanity measure I hope!
+You could trigger a rebuild in your :file:`~/.bashrc` before you call :command:`rem` to see the reminders, so they are always up to date at login.
+Or, you could be like me and have a post commit hook for git_ to manage this… because you are keeping your home directory version controlled as a sanity measure I hope!

 .. _abook: http://abook.sourceforge.net/
 .. _remind: http://www.roaringpenguin.com/products/remind